Molly Toomey, LCSW

 Molly Toomey - consults for foreign counselors therapists moving to Germany

-• One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it
+• One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it!

 • Orientation to German cultures, systems, & professions with an American lens